niavok/irr310/doc/minigame.md

 - follow

-Responsabilities
+Reputation
 =================

-Responsability are a mean to increase or reduce the game difficulity dynamicaly.
+Reputation are a mean to increase or reduce the game difficulity dynamicaly.
-By default, some responsability are enabled, others are disabled.
-Some responsabilities increase the difficulty, others decrease it.
+By default, some Chooses are enabled, others are disabled.
+Some chooses increase the difficulty, others decrease it.

 The player has a reputation bar.
 Each wave, he can change his responsability.
 If the responsability is high, it gain a lot of reputation.
 If low, il lose some reputation.